Andorra

 Right to housing

-In July, the government introduced a draft bill aimed at sustainable growth and protection of the right to housing.
-Although welcomed, the bill lacked concrete targets to increase social housing stock.
-At the end of the year, the bill had not been debated in parliament.
+In March, the parliament passed a bill aimed at protecting the right to housing.
+Although welcomed, the law lacked concrete targets to increase social housing stock.
+This was despite the fact that access to affordable housing was highlighted as the main public concern in a survey published in July.

 Freedom of expression